Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 What Happens to Your Body After 30 Days Without Alcohol?

 Sobriety is healthy, but it is not easy.
 Giving up alcohol can be challenging, especially during the first month of sobriety when you can experience alcohol withdrawal symptoms, which are extremely intense and unpleasant.
-With medical monitoring and detox, these symptoms can be managed.
+By seeking licensed medical monitoring and detox, these symptoms can be managed.
 So, you are off to a kind of tricky start to sobriety, but as the days go by and two weeks turn into a month, you begin to experience the real benefits of being 30 days without alcohol.
-These can seem small at the outset, but these experiences are the ones you have longed for a long time by now.
+These can seem small at the outset, but these experiences are the ones you have longed for a long time.

 What Happens After One Month Without Alcohol